-13. Select the lead type for PORT #1 and PORT #2 on the Recording Montage screen of the tablet (refer to Create the Recording Montage on page 44).
+13. Select the lead type for Port #1 and Port #2 on the Recording Montage screen of the tablet (refer to Create the Recording Montage on page 44).

-Figure 16: RNS[®] Neurostimulator Port #1 and #2 locations.
+Figure 16: RNS® Neurostimulator Port #1 and #2 locations.
 Port #1 is located towards the center of the neurostimulator and Port #2 is closer to the edge.

-- Create the recording montage (assign channels, set gain, and schedule impedance settings) on the RECORDING MONTAGE screen of the tablet (refer to Create the Recording Montage on page 44).
-REVIEW & PROGRAM the information into the neurostimulator. - 15.
+- 14. Create the recording montage (assign channels, set gain, and schedule impedance settings) on the Recording Montage on page 44).
+Review & Program the information into the neurostimulator. - 15.
 View Live ECoGs on the Home screen.